 Right now, as you read this, there are five or six million shipping containers on enormous cargo ships sailing across the world’s oceans.
 And about every hour, on average, one is falling overboard never to be seen again.
 It’s estimated that 10,000 of these large containers are lost at sea each year, and our understanding of what happens to them afterwards is scant at best.
 But that’s changing.
 This month the Monterray Bay Aquarium Research Institute (MBARI) sent a robotic sub to investigate a shipping container that was lost in the Monterrey Bay National Marine Sanctuary in 2004.
 What’s happened to the sunken shipment in the past seven years?
 It’s become a warren for a variety of aquatic life on the ocean floor, providing a new habitat for species that might otherwise not be attracted to the area.
 As the MBARI investigation continues to discover the destiny of drowned containers we will undoubtedly learn more about this (possibly) ecologically dangerous byproduct of our modern transportation system.
 Could a system such as the Internet of Things help prevent the growth of the waste we’re strewing across the seabed?
 Perhaps.
 Yet the importance of this situation may be less about the solutions to this one problem, and more about the unexpected consequences that follow the adoption of any technology.

 Shipping containers account for about 90% of the non bulk cargo transported in the world.
 The sunken container MBARI is investigating came off the Med Taipei, a shipping vessel that hit a February storm on the way to LA in 2004.
 The Med Taipei lost 15 containers on that single voyage, with 21 more damaged.
 Because one of those containers was found inside the marine sanctuary, the shipping company responsible was sued and forced to pay $3.25 million in compensation.
 That money is being used to fund the MBARI’s current research on the containers.
 From March 8th to March 10th, the MBARI team explored the sunken remains of the storage unit, which according to manifest lists held more than a thousand steel belted rubber tires inside of it.
 While MBARI doesn’t have any good photos of the tires, they have some amazing footage of the outside of the container, which is now covered in ocean organisms.
 It looks like a miniature reef.
-Click on the screen captures below to watch videos of the underway expedition via a local news channel as well as the BBC.
+Click the video below of an underway expedition via a local news channel as well as from the BBC.

 While MBARI knows the location of one of the sunken containers from the Med Taipei, the other 14 are unaccounted for.
 That’s actually pretty common.
 Few, if any, of the containers lost from shipping vessels are ever recovered and not many are reported.
 Unless someone gets hurt, or something lands in a marine sanctuary, there’s no legal repercussions for these losses.
 The lack of accountability has raised concerns across the globe.
 The issue was raised at a recent meeting of the European Parliament, whose constituents’ waters gain an estimated 2000 or so new sunken containers every year.